Chaotic Inquiry – A dynamic system to engage adult learners

 Classroom “Chaos” – advancing engagement as a stimulus for change

 What teacher eagerly works towards a classroom where principles of chaos are applied?
 The simple answer is no-one, if the chaotic elements relate to bedlam.
 However, when the chaotic elements are reciprocally connected with Chaos Theory as a dynamic learning system, that is, “…a set of variables that interact over time…” (de Bot et al, 2007, p.7), which provides teachers with a toolkit permitting them to “…extract beautifully ordered structures from a sea of chaos” (Borwein & Rose, 2012, para.1).
-In this report discussion, the author recognises the sea of chaos as the impact disengagement has on teachers’ practices and learners in adult LLN classes conducted in TAFE Queensland under the auspices of SEE.
+In this report discussion, the author recognises the sea of chaos as the impact disengagement has on teachers’ practices and learners in adult LLN classes conducted in the state-based RTO.
 The principles of Chaos Theory, PBL elements and engagement, as a connection with learning, are established as both single and interconnected ordered structures.

 It is generally held that literature defines engagement as three overlapping components (Fredericks et al, 2004, p.60) –